jenny-s51/react-topology/packages/module/patternfly-docs/content/examples/TopologyPanZoom.md

 **Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

+**Pan and zoom** functionality provides users with additional methods of navigating in a Topology view.

-## Providing pan and zoom on the graph
+## Using pan and zoom

-To allow the user to pan and zoom on the graph, you can use the `withPanZoom` utility when returning the graph component in the componentFactory: `withPanZoom(GraphComponent)`
+To allow users to pan and zoom in a Topology view, use the `withPanZoom` utility when you return the graph component in the `<ComponentFactory>`
+  - For example: `withPanZoom(GraphComponent)`

-The component should accept a `panZoomRef` property.
-This should be the ref on the surface element for the group, the element that will accept the drag or mouse wheel events.
+The component should accept a `panZoomRef` property, which should be the ref on the surface element for the group.
+This is the element that will accept the drag or mouse-wheel events.

 Alternatively, you can use the `usePanZoom` hook within the component to retrieve the `panZoomRef` property.
 If you are using the provided `GraphComponent`, this property is accepted and will be handled appropriately.

 ## Example